Tulip-Dev/tulip/doc/user/workspace.rst

 * *viewTgtAnchorSize*: size (along the x, y, z axis) of the target anchor (e).

-The spreadsheet view allows you to select the elements you want to watch by choosing *Nodes* or *Edges* in the *Show* combo box.
-A filter is available to pick elements depending of their selection in the *node link diagram*, or to match a given pattern in a specific column.
+The Spreadsheet view allows you to select the elements you want to watch by choosing *Nodes* or *Edges* in the *Show* combo box.
+A filter is available to pick selected elements, or to match a given pattern in a specific column.
 The set of displayed columns can be restricted to those whose the name matches a given pattern.

 The value stored in the table can be modified by several ways.
 A double click on one of the cells offers to enter the value for one property and one element (edge or node).
 A right click in one of the cells opens the following menu :